 Ecommerce platform reviewers give BigCommerce high marks.

-Forrester Research named BigCommerce a Strong Performer in two recently released reports, one on B2C commerce suites and one on B2B commerce suites.
+Forrester Research names BigCommerce a Strong Performer in both B2C and B2B commerce suites.
 These reports evaluate and score the most significant commerce suites to guide digital businesses in selecting the right technology for their needs.

-Ecommerceguide.com gives the platform 4.5 stars out of 5 and rates both the support and features 10/10.
-Other strengths include “awesome management tools, excellent marketing options, loads of Apps, support for multiple currencies, and 24/7 support.”
+Ecommerce Guide gives the platform 4.5 stars out of 5 and rates both the support and features 10/10.
+Other strengths include “awesome management tools, excellent marketing options, loads of apps, support for multiple currencies, and 24/7 support.”
 They ding the platform for lack of a native POS feature and design capabilities that aren’t the most stable and user-friendly.